Books to Read to Beccome Expert on Middle East

 An understanding has been reached to evacuate civilians and opposition fighters from the besieged eastern districts of the city of Aleppo, a senior Turkish official and rebel officials have told the Guardian.

+The agreement has capped weeks of horrific suffering and violence that have left many dead and others in total despair, raising serious questions at the lack of response from the international community.
 People in east Aleppo have issued drastic pleas for rescue, posting bye messages on Monday dark and into Tuesday morning, predicting they would either dice in the ongoing battery or be tortured and killed if they surrendered.

 As events go along to unfold, we present a reading list of central books which — through investigative journalism, graphic storytelling, and critical analysis – shed low-cal on the unfolding crunch in the Centre Due east.